How capped drawdown works

 As long as you stay below your maximum withdrawal limit or ‘cap’ you can continue contributing to your pension as you did before you began accessing your savings.
 The annual contribution limit for 2018/19 is £40,000 which includes money paid in by you, your employer and tax relief from the government.

 If you exceed the maximum GAD limit and withdraw more from your pension than your cap allows, you’ll automatically convert your capped drawdown pension to a flexi-access drawdown pension.
-If this happens the money purchase annual allowance (MPAA) will be activated, restricting your tax-free contributions to £4,000.
+If this happens the money purchase annual allowance (MPAA) will be activated, limiting your tax-free contributions to £4,000.

 - Converting to a flexible drawdown pension